-The Core Competencies, combined with the Code of Ethics for Direct Support Professionals, are value-based standards and skills that are the foundation of person-centered supports for New Yorkers with developmental disabilities.
+The Core Competencies for Direct Support Professionals are value-based standards and skills that are the foundation of person-centered supports for New Yorkers with developmental disabilities.
 These competencies are part of New York State’s Workforce Transformation initiative.

 The Core Competencies were adopted by the NYS Talent Development Consortium and apply to all Direct Support Professionals across the state, working at state-operated and voluntary programs.
 DSPs are the “core” of New York’s system of supports for individuals with developmental disabilities.
 Their jobs require technical and values-based skills that make life-changing differences in the lives of the individuals they support.